Zbigniew of Brzezie

 Zbigniew of Brzezie (or Zbigniew Lanckoroński) (ca. 1360 – ca. 1425) was a notable Polish knight and nobleman of Clan Zadora.

-Zbigniew served as Marshal of the Crown from 1399 to 1425 and starost of Kraków from 1409 to 1410.
+Zbigniew served as Crown Grand Marshal from 1399 to 1425 and starost of Kraków from 1409 to 1410.
 He was a diplomat and a close co-worker of King Władysław II Jagiełło.
 He was several times an envoy to King of Hungary and Germany Sigismund of Luxembourg.
-During the Battle of Grunwald in 1410 he commanded the banner of the Marshal of the Crown.
+During the Battle of Grunwald in 1410 he commanded the banner of the Crown Grand Marshal.